The northern lights can light up the skies when the conditions are good. Stefan guide in Iceland.

 Iceland is the most accessible place on Earth to see the northern lights

 Iceland is blessed with an international airport 35 miles from the capital city of Iceland.
 Several airlines fly into this airport directly from various airports in the United States and Europe.
-Airlines which have serviced Iceland in the past are…Icelandair, Delta, SAS, Lufthansa, Wizz Air and more.
+Airlines which have serviced Iceland in the past are…Icelandair, Delta, United, SAS, Lufthansa, Wizz Air and more.

 Iceland offers amazing sights other than the northern lights